310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-…I have no motivation to do anything all of a sudden.
+…i have no motivation to do anything all of a sudden.
 {% endbubble %}

 {% bubble Kuro %}